Blake Michael

-Blake Michael (born July 31, 1996) is an American actor, businessman, and journalist.
+Blake Michael (born July 31, 1996) is an American former actor, businessman, and journalist.
 He played Charlie Delgado in the Disney Channel original movie Lemonade Mouth (2011) and Tyler James in the Disney Channel series Dog with a Blog (2012–2015), which won him the Young Artist Award for Best Leading Young Actor in a Television Series.
 For directing the short film Notes of Hers (2013), he won the Audience Choice Award from the Red Rock Film Festival.

 As of 2025, his last role was in a 2019 episode of What Just Happened??! with Fred Savage, choosing to focus on other endeavors.
 In 2021, Michael became the Chief Evangelist of Lumanu, a social media management company aimed at helping online creators manage their brand and business, and began writing for Forbes as a marketing expert and business analyst.